Fearless: A History of Determination, Defiance and Distinction.

 1967 - The Ghibli, Giuguaro's first masterpiece

-From the mid-1960s, Maserati would become famous for its association with well-known Italian designer Giorgetto Giugiaro.
-His first project, the V8-powered Ghibli, was launched at the Turin Motor Show in 1966 and was an instant success.
-Maserati originally planned to produce only 100 cars but production was immediately increased to 400.
-In fact, it remained in production until the end of 1972, and a total of 1,295 examples were made, both in Coupé and Spyder and versions.
+From the mid-1960s Maserati would become famous for its association with well-known Italian designer Giorgetto Giugiaro.
+His first project, the 8 cylinder Ghibli, was launched at the Turin Motor Show in 1966 and was an instant success.
+Maserati originally planned to produce only a hundred cars but production was immediately increased to 400.
+In fact, it remained in production until the end of 1972 and a total of 1295 models were made, both in the Spyder and Coupé versions.

 1970 - An era of big changes

-The Orsi family decided to invigourate their company by taking on a new partner, Citroën.
-The company was reorganized and became more structured under the influence and corporate example of the French carmaker.
-Many other changes occurred during the 1970s.
-The Orsi family finally withdrew and Citroën sold their stake to Gepi, an Italian state-owned company directed by the Italo-Argentinean entrepreneur Alejandro de Tomaso.
+The Orsi family decided to inject new blood into the company by taking on a new partner: Citroën.
+The company was reorganised by models and became more structured under the influence and corporate example of the French carmaker.
+Many other changes occurred during the 1970s: the Orsi family finally withdrew and Citroën sold their stake to Gepi, an Italian state owned company directed by the Italo-Argentinean entrepreneur Alejandro De Tomaso.

 1971 - The Maserati Bora: Giugiaro does it again!

 Renowned designer Giorgetto Giugiaro created his new masterpiece, the Bora, in 1971.
 Similarly unforgettable was the Merak, described by Adolfo Orsi Jr. as the “little sister” of the Bora.
-At the Geneva Motor Show in 1972, Giugiaro presented a futuristic looking coupé called the Boomerang.
-Although never put into production, it is still considered one of his most celebrated and “irreverent” concept cars in Maserati’s history.
-The Boomerang was an extremely futuristic design, conceived to look far into the future, launching a wedge-shaped form which would later be used on several other cars.
-It featured daring lines and a body that was very low, wide and aerodynamic.
-It was a real racing car conceived for the road.
+At the Geneva Motor Show in 1972 Giugiaro presented a futuristic looking coupé called the Boomerang.
+Although never put into production it is still considered as one of his most celebrated concept cars and one of the most irreverent concept cars in Maserati’s entire history.
+The Boomerang had an extremely futuristic design, conceived to be several years ahead of the Brand’s style, launching a wedge-shaped form which would later be used on several other cars.
+It featured daring lines and a body that was very low, wide and aerodynamic: a real racing car conceived for the road.

 1978 - The presidential car